 Site: The topographical name of the site, as given in the published literature.
 Alternative names are given in parentheses.

 NGR: The National Grid Reference, consisting of two letters indicating the 100 km square followed by the six-figure or eight-figure grid co-ordinates, when known.

 NMR: The National Monument Record Number, as listed in the Pastscape Database.

 SMR: The Primary Record Number under which the site is recorded in the relevant local authority sites and monuments or historic environment record.

 SSSI: Site of Special Scientific Interest number.

-MCRA: The database number of the site as listed in the Mendip Cave Registry with a direct link to the entry.
+MCRA: The database number of the site as listed in the Mendip Cave Registry and Archive with a direct link to the entry.

 Excavation: The directors and duration of known excavations of the site.

 Curation: The current or last known locations of all curated finds from the site.